MaryanGelle/simpleQuiz/README.md

 * Score Tracking & Leaderboards: Users can track their progress, compare scores with friends, and aim for high scores.

+* Performance Optimizations: Further tweaks to improve mobile performance and reduce load times, ensuring the game runs smoothly on all devices.

 [Back to top](#contents)

 # Testing